 We don’t have to do all of it alone.
 We were never meant to.” — Brené Brown

 My approach to therapy is integrative and dependent upon your needs, as there is no “one size fits all” with therapy.
-I strive to build a compassionate relationship with my clients by supporting them and guiding them towards making the changes they are looking for.
+I strive to build a compassionate relationship with you by supporting and guiding you towards making the changes you’re looking for.
 Together we will explore the challenges you face and work toward positive change.

 I work collaboratively with adults, teenagers, and couples surrounding a variety of issues including, but not limited to: depression, anxiety, grief, self-esteem, life transitions, coping skills, stress management, communication, and interpersonal relationships.